Meet the climate babies 12 years on

 We first met them as babies in 2009, when their stories were captured by the Observer newspaper.
 We asked what impact the climate crisis might have on their future and revisited the children six years later in 2015.

-Now, for the COP26 climate talks in Glasgow, we have caught up with them again as they become teenagers to see how the climate crisis is still affecting their lives and their families.
+Before this year's COP26 climate talks in Glasgow, we caught up with them again as they become teenagers to see how the climate crisis is still affecting their lives and their families.

 Maria - Bangladesh